MicrosoftDocs/microsoft-salescopilot-docs/articles/mobile-support.md

 ## Outlook experience

-You can access the Sales app app only when reading emails.
+You can access the Sales app only when reading emails.
 It's not available when composing or replying to emails or when viewing or creating a meeting or appointment.

 To open Sales app, select an email on your mobile device, and then select **...**  next to the email from and to fields.
 Select **Sales** from the top app list or find it under **More Add-Ins**.
 When the app is launched, it takes over the full screen due to the smaller mobile screen.